Ahshan-Haquc/Ahshan-Haquc/README.md

 # Current Workplace

-## Junior Frontend Developer — Softvence IT Ltd
+## Jr. Full Stack Developer — Softvence IT Ltd
 Nov 2025 - Present

-- Developed and maintained scalable **SaaS, CRM, n8n, healthcare, e-commerce, and multi-tenant** applications using React.js, Next.js, TypeScript, Redux Toolkit, and Tailwind CSS.
+- Developed and maintained scalable SaaS, CRM, n8n, healthcare, e-commerce, and multi-tenant applications using React.js, Next.js, TypeScript, Redux, Node.js, Express.js and MongoDB
-- Dockerized websites using **Docker** and deployed in **Linux based VPS**.
-Used **CI/CD** for automatic deployement.
+- Dockerized websites using Docker and deployed in Linux based VPS.
+Used CI/CD for automatic deployement.
-- Maked **2x or more then 3x revenue** in each month according to my salary.
+- Maked 2x or more then 3x revenue in each month according to my salary.
-- Successfully completed **10+ real-world projects** while collaborating with cross-functional teams in agile development environments.
+- Successfully completed 10+ real-world projects while collaborating with cross-functional teams in agile development environments.
-- Participated in international client meetings and translated business requirements into technical solutions
-- Promoted to permanent employee within **1.5 months** based on performance
+- Solved frontend and backend performance and state management challenges by optimizing reusable component architecture and API handling, improving maintainability and user experience

 ---